 Ms. Gamerman states, “As a new wave of women step into their mid-centuries and beyond, they’re looking to chart a course for the second part of their lives that looks different from the one their mothers knew.
 This spring and summer, books by women look at midlife as a time to start over, take risks and view themselves in the world as anything but invisible.”

-This is an exciting time for women over 50, many of whom are taking imposing roles in the U.S. For example, Melinda Gates, 54, wrote her book “The Moment of Lift: How Empowering Women Changes the World.” which hit the best seller lists.
+This is an exciting time for women over 50, many of whom worked in imposing roles in the U.S. For example, Melinda Gates, 54, wrote her book “The Moment of Lift: How Empowering Women Changes the World.” which hit the best seller lists.
 Michelle Obama, age 55, wrote her blockbuster memoir, “Becoming.”
 “Sex and the City” author Candace Bushnell, 60, returns in August with her autobiographical novel, “Is There Still Sex in the City?”
-(The answer is a resounding yes.)
+(The answer is an emphatic yes.)

 Former Oprah Winfrey Network co-president Sheri Salata wrote her debut novel, “The Beautiful No: And Other Tales of Trial, Transcendence, and Transformation,”, where she describes aging out of the 25 to 54 bracket, which is known to be an important target audience for advertisers by the television industry.
 “All around us, the message is the same: You’re done,” writes Ms. Salata.
 Instead, she decides to put all her energy into following a “happiness compass” to guide her midlife reinvention.